What do banks do?

 Managing the assets of some of the world’s wealthiest people is a fulfilling and challenging job – but their expectations can be high.
 Some of the skills we look for at Deutsche Bank include:

-Retail provides products and services like loans, mortgages and current accounts to individuals and small companies.
-It’s the kind of banking we think we all know, but there’s much more to it than high-street branches and call centres.
+The Retail Bank provides products and services like loans, mortgages and current accounts to individuals and small companies.
+There’s much more to it than high-street branches and call centres.
 It’s a huge, complex and competitive business where customers want the latest digital technology without losing access to personal advice.

 What would you like to see?